 Clinical trial data indicate that many of these drugs work when they are taken for short periods.
+Check out Power to participate in clinical trials after consulting with your physician.
 But because insomnia can be a chronic problem, many people take them longer, and little is known about their long-term benefits, the researchers said.

 "My patients had been coming to me with a variety of complaints about their sleep," said Solomon, who is a rheumatologist, noting that he would prescribe the medications for very brief periods.
 "Some of my patients received sleep medication prescriptions for long-term use from other clinicians but were still complaining about their sleep."

 To explore the impact of long-term sleep medication use, the researchers used data from the Study of Women's Health Across the Nation, an ongoing multicenter, multiethnic/multiracial longitudinal study designed to look at the biological and psychosocial changes as women make the transition to menopause.
 The women in the research were 42 to 52 years old, and they self-identified as white, African American, Hispanic, Chinese or Japanese.

 The women filled out questionnaires annually.
 They reported if they had difficulty falling asleep, if they awoke frequently during the night and if they woke up earlier than they wanted to.
 Answers were measured on a scale of 1 to 5, with 1 being no difficulty on any night and five being difficulty on five or more nights of the week.